David Maisel (visual artist)

 David Maisel (born 1961) is an American photographer and visual artist whose works explore vestiges and remnants of civilizations both past and present.
 His work has been the subject of five major monographs, published by Nazraeli Press, Chronicle Books, and Steidl.

 Maisel was awarded a Guggenheim Fellowship in the Creative Arts in 2018 and a National Endowment for the Arts fellowship in 1990.
 His work is exhibited internationally and is collected in major museums including the Metropolitan Museum of Art, Los Angeles County Museum of Art, and the Victoria and Albert Museum.
-Maisel is a trustee at the Headlands Center for the Arts.

 Education

 Maisel earned his Bachelor of Arts from Princeton University in 1984 where he studied with Emmet Gowin.
 He attended the Graduate School of Design at Harvard University, and received an MFA from California College of the Arts in 2006 where he worked with Larry Sultan.

 Photographic work

 Black Maps

 Black Maps is a multi-chaptered series of aerial photographs of environmentally impacted sites.
 The series includes surreal and graphic images of open pit mines, cyanide leaching fields, military testing, water reclamation projects, and urban sprawl.
 Maisel's The Lake Project, a body of work consisting of images from Owens Lake, the site of a formerly 200 square-mile lake in California on the eastern side of the Sierra Mountains, stands out as his most extensive body of work within Black Maps.
 Maisel worked on The Lake Project in 2001 and 2002, and later went back to photograph in 2015.

 A monograph of the work, Black Maps: American Landscape and the Apocalyptic Sublime, was published by Steidl in 2013.

 From 2013 through 2015 an exhibition of Black Maps traveled between the Scottsdale Museum of Contemporary Art, Scottsdale, AZ (curated by Claire Carter), CU Art Museum, Boulder, CO (curated by Lisa Becker), Western Washington University Art Gallery, Bellingham, WA (curated by Lisa Becker), and the University of New Mexico Art Museum, Albuquerque, NM (curated by Lisa Becker).
 In 2016 Maisel gave a lecture at Harvard University Graduate School of Design on Black Maps, moderated by Neil Brenner with panelists Pierre Bélanger, Rosetta Sarah Elkin, and Sharon Harper.